S12 E14 | 08/16/17

 With the search open to acts of all ages and talents, "America's Got Talent" has brought the variety format back to the forefront of American culture by showcasing unique performers from across the country.
 The series is a true celebration of creativity and talent, featuring a colorful array of singers, dancers, comedians, contortionists, impressionists, jugglers, magicians, ventriloquists and hopeful stars, all vying to win America's hearts and the $1 million prize.

-VanderWaal went on to release her first EP, titled "Perfectly Imperfect," which became the highest-selling EP of 2016, demonstrating the power of "America's Got Talent" to create an instant star.
-Also, her "Got Talent" audition video was one of the top trending videos of the year and currently has over 135 million views.
+Last season's winner Grace VanderWaal released her first EP, titled "Perfectly Imperfect," which became the highest-selling EP of 2016, demonstrating the power of "America's Got Talent" to create an instant star.
+Also, her "Got Talent" audition video was one of the top trending videos of the year and currently has over 150 million views.

 Past "America's Got Talent" highlights include first-ever magician winner in 2014, Mat Franco, who went on to headline the "America's Got Talent Live" stage show as well as the "Magic Reinvented Nightly" stage show - both held in Las Vegas.
 Another fan favorite was the Season 7 winner Olate Dogs in 2012.
 Led by Richard Olate and his son Nicholas, this high-energy, fast-paced dog act was an audience favorite filled with unbelievable pet tricks.